satishppawar/Devops_Notes/README.md

 # Devops_Notes
-If you are beginner then it is required to know basics of GitHub and Docker.
+If you are beginner to DevOps then it is required to know basics of GitHub and Docker.

 Git
 ==========